aaw/histosketch/README.md

 A golang implementation of the streaming histogram sketch described in Ben-Haim and Tom-Tov's [A Streaming Parallel Decision Tree Algorithm](http://www.jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
-The sketch has a fixed size and offers quick estimates of quantiles and counts of observed values below a threshold.
+The sketch has a fixed size and offers quick estimates of both quantiles and counts of observed values below a threshold.

-Useful for recording and analyzing a histogram from a stream of data or in map/reduce computations.
+histosketch is useful for recording and analyzing a histogram from a stream of data in real time or in map/reduce computations.

 How it Works
 ------------

 Each sketch is an ordered list of centroids.
 Each centroid represents a multiset of points and is stored as an average value and a count.
-For example, a centroid for the multiset {4,4,5,5} would have an average of 4.5 and a count of 4.
+A centroid for the multiset {4,4,5,5} would consist of an average of 4.5 and a count of 4.

 When a value is added to the sketch, it's added as a centroid of count 1 and inserted into the